Digicreon/Dispak/README.md

 ### 4.8 Provided variables

-Some variables are set by Dispak and avaiable to your rule:
+Some variables are set by Dispak and available to your rule:
 - `DPK_ROOT`: Path to the root of the used Dispak installation.
 - `GIT_REPO_PATH`: When Dispak is called from inside a Git repository, this variable contains the root path to this repository.
 - `DPK_OPT`: Contains the options given on the command-line (see [above](#44-parameters-management)).